 Undeniably having a good night's sleep, in terms of the quality of sleep is very important for the overall wellness of our body and mind.
 Getting the right amount of sleep plays an important in our brain functions, helping us with our mental wellbeing as well as boosting our immune system and thus improving our physical health too.

 But, what happens when we continue having bad sleep one night after another, and constantly suffer from lack of sleep?
-Sleep deprivation can lead to several health problems, including exacerbation of genetic predispositions such as hair loss.
-Scientific studies show that sleep deprivation is linked with thinning hair and hair loss.
+Sleep deprivation can lead several health problems, including exacerbation of genetic predispositions such as hair loss.
+Scientific studies show that sleep deprivation is linked with thinning hair, and hair loss.
 As a Dr. Serkan Aygın Clinic, with this article, we will explore the consequences of quality of sleep on healthy hair and how lack of sleep can accelerate hereditary hair loss in both males and females already affected by androgenic alopecia.

 While there is not an immediate correlation between the onset of alopecia and sleep deprivation, hair loss is a common and frequent phenomenon that can happen to all people, with the change of the seasons or in a particularly stressful period accompanied by sleepless nights.
 Sleep deprivation negatively impacts our internal circadian clock, altering the healthy growth of hair follicles.